Dan Ndoye

-Dan Ndoye (born 25 October 2000) is a Swiss professional footballer who plays as winger for Premier League club Nottingham Forest and the Switzerland national team.
+Dan Assane Ndoye (born 25 October 2000) is a Swiss professional footballer who plays as a winger for club Nottingham Forest and the Switzerland national team.

 Club career

 Born in Nyon, to a Swiss mother and a Senegalese-French father, he started playing football in Switzerland.
-Ndoye can also play for France at international level as he holds French citizenship.
+Ndoye was also eligible to play for France at the international level, as he holds French citizenship.

 Lausanne-Sport

 Ndoye started playing football in the youth academy of FC Lausanne-Sport (Team Vaud) at a very young age, first at its local base in his hometown Nyon, then in Lausanne itself.
 Rising through the ranks at an impressive speed, he made his first steps with the U18s at the age of 15.
 He played 38 games and scored 23 goals in total for the U17 and U18s.
 Performances that allowed him to join Team Vaud U21, the reserve team of Lausanne-Sport, at the age of 17.
 Playing in the 4th Swiss division, he scored 7 goals in 21 games.

 In the second half of the season 2018–19 season, he made his professional debut against FC Vaduz on 8 February 2019, then scored his first goal for Lausanne 5 days later, against SC Kriens.
 In 15 matches, he scored 6 goals and quickly established himself as a key player.